ajithvcoder/MLOps_Basics/MongoDB/README.md

 what is collections ?
 - a collection is a grouping of MongoDB documents

-Try basic CREAD operation for basic understanding
+Try basic CRED operation for basic understanding

 **Usage**